smariapena/testplan/testplan.md

 Help guide, about page, getting started – any piece of written stuff that is available in-application.

 ### Security Testing
 Buffer overruns?
 SQL injection?
-Gatekeeper, signing, sandboxing, injecting, licensing, etc
+Gatekeeper, signing, sandboxing, injecting, licensing, etc.

 ### Binaries Testing
 Inspect the application bundle in the finder as deep as you are able.
 Do the same in Xcode and with any known inspection tools you have.
 Pass a `strings` over it.
 Try to fiddle with the innards and see if there is anything inappropriate